-CDN is a group of private medical, psychology and educational professionals working to help children (and their families who find themselves in need of additional support due to differences in development and behaviour.
+CDN provides the opportunity for a group of private medical, psychology and educational professionals to help children, young people and their families who find themselves in need of additional support due to differences in development and behaviour.

 The network and co-location of different professions enables collaboration between private practice clinicians in order to provide excellence in assessment, treatment and continuing management.

 At the CDN, we have a set of written values to guide how individual clinicians work with families and children, and also to guide how different clinicians from different professional backgrounds work together.
 To begin with, we value each child as unique and important.

 Our work at CDN is built on a set of principles that are guided by research and theory.
 We apply these principles in different ways to each stage, or step, along the journey of understanding and caring for your child.

 Paediatricians are medical doctors who have undertaken further specialty training in paediatric medicine.
 Developmental Paediatricians have additional specialty interest, training and experience in the development of children: how they grow, how they acquire knowledge and skills, how they learn to behave and socialise.

 Psychologists focus on helping people to reach their full potential and lead meaningful lives.
 Within the field of psychology, there are different specialist areas.
 The two specialist psychology services provided by private practitioners from the CDN, are Clinical Neuropsychology and Clinical or General Psychology.

 Our mission is to diagnose and manage learning differences using evidenced based programs and practices that are administered with professionalism and care.